Quantum Portfolio Optimization: An Extensive Benchmark: Introduction

 \paragraph{Related work.} Various variants of the portfolio optimization problem exist in literature.
-The authors of~\cite{brandhofer_benchmarking_2022, acharya_decomposition_2024, venturelli_reverse_2019, phillipson_portfolio_2021} consider a variant that is known as \emph{choose-asset-or-not}.
-Therein, as the name suggests, the task is to decide for each asset if we add it to the portfolio or not.
+The authors of~\cite{brandhofer_benchmarking_2022, acharya_decomposition_2024, venturelli_reverse_2019, phillipson_portfolio_2021} consider a variant that can be described as \emph{choose-asset-or-not}.
+Therein, as the name suggests, the task is to decide for each asset if we add it to the portfolio or not, equally weighted.
 In this work, we consider an extended variant where the goal is to find optimal \emph{weights} of assets in the portfolio, that is, we assign a fraction of the invested money to each asset.
 This variant can be further subdivided with respect to the considered objective.
 Some researchers focus on maximizing return with limited volatility~\cite{sakuler_real_2023,palmer_quantum_2021}.
 Others aim to minimize the volatility with a fixed return~\cite{venturelli_reverse_2019, cesarone_efficient_nodate}.
 Several authors combine both objectives by maximizing a weighted sum of return and volatility~\cite{brandhofer_benchmarking_2022,acharya_decomposition_2024,rubio-garcia_portfolio_2022}.
 There also exist approaches in literature which include further practical aspects of stock trading into the model, for example, short-selling-options, risk-free investments and costs that are associated with asset acquisitions~\cite{koch_quantum_2025, rubio-garcia_portfolio_2022, hodson_portfolio_2019}.
+The authors of~\cite{koch_quantum_2025} consider a data test set consisting of $10$, $50$, $200$ and $400$ assets of the S\&P500 stock market which is similar in structure but less granular than the data used in this work.